What Should You Do After A Motor Vehicle Collision?

-Motor vehicle accidents can be very frightening, overwhelming experiences.
+Motor vehicle collisions can be very frightening, overwhelming experiences.
 Your vehicle may be significantly damaged, and you may be injured and unsure of how to proceed.
 Unfortunately, the steps that you take during this emotional time can greatly impact your physical and financial well-being.
-Learn what to do after an accident so that you are adequately prepared if you ever find yourself in this unfortunate situation.
+Learn what to do after such an event so that you are adequately prepared if you ever find yourself in this unfortunate situation.

-Based in Duluth, Falsani, Balmer, Peterson & Balmer has over 40 years of experience representing car accident victims in central and northern Minnesota and Wisconsin.
+Based in Duluth, Falsani, Balmer, Peterson & Balmer has over 40 years of experience representing motor vehicle collision victims in central and northern Minnesota and Wisconsin.
 We understand what information is necessary to prove fault and how to pursue maximum compensation for our clients.
-Call our capable motor vehicle accident attorneys at 218-461-1309 to schedule a free initial case consultation today.
+Call our capable motor vehicle accident attorneys at 218-723-1990 to schedule a free initial case consultation today.

 Steps To Take After A Motor Vehicle Accident

 You may not know the full extent of your injuries or property damage in the initial aftermath of an accident.
 Carefully gather information and follow the steps below to protect your best interests in case you need to file a personal injury claim.

 - Call police and emergency medical care if necessary.
 File an official police report to document the exact circumstances of your incident.
 If you pursue a claim later on, you will need the information in this report.

 - Record the information of the other parties involved.
 Write down the name(s), phone number(s), license plate number(s) and insurance information of each person involved in the incident.

 - Collect contact information from witnesses.
 If any pedestrians or other drivers witnessed the incident, ask them for their names and contact information in case you need someone to verify your account of the incident.